o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 ## Unresolved questions

-1. Engineering problem: how exactly does the trick with the lookup tables work?
+1. Engineering problem: how exactly does the accumulation trick with the additive lookup tables work?
    - If we go with the circuit layout that fits $2^{15}$ additions into $2^{15}$ rows having exactly one addition per row, we need to make sure the total joint accumulator (between folding iterations) is being updated properly.
 This requires altering the folding protocol checks.
+2. When splitting sub-MSM into chunks --- is it not problematic that we have to enforce the right order of the chunks?
+The soundness of the approach relies heavily on the impossibility to swap these chunks around.

 <!--* What parts of the design do you expect to resolve through the RFC process before this RFC gets merged?